What is a traditional IRA and how does it work?

 Key takeaways

-- Withdrawals are taxed as ordinary income in retirement, and early distributions may incur IRS penalties.
+- Traditional IRA withdrawals are taxed as ordinary income in retirement, and early distributions may incur IRS penalties.

 What can be invested inside a traditional IRA?